-Researchers involved with the ‘Knowledge in Context’ theme work on fundamental and applied questions about knowledge and its production, maintenance, distribution, and use, as well as questions about the processes that undermine knowledge in society.
+Researchers involved in the ‘Knowledge in Context’ theme work on fundamental and applied questions about knowledge and its production, maintenance, distribution, and use, as well as the processes that seek to undermine knowledge and its roles in society.
 They employ both systematic and historical perspectives in doing so.

 The social and historical contexts of knowledge

 Knowledge isn’t produced and used in isolation from social contexts, actors, and forces.
 The ways knowledge is shaped by, produced and used in social contexts forms another focus area for ‘Knowledge in Context’ researchers.
 This includes epistemic analyses of social institutions like democracy, politics, the internet, social media: how good are they at producing, retaining, and employing reliable information and knowledge and how can they become better in these respects?